Elevate-Lab/elevate-lab-website/How To Contribute.md

-Here's how you can set up and contribute to this Project!
+Here's how you can set up and contribute to this Project! :smile: :smile:

 ## Setting Up Git Bash (Only for First-Timers)

 If you're unfamiliar with Git Bash or if this is your first time contributing, follow these steps to get started:

-1. Download git bash for your device: [Git Bash](https://git-scm.com/downloads)
+1. Download Git Bash for your device :computer: :desktop_computer: : [Git Bash](https://git-scm.com/downloads)

-1. Open git bash anywhere on your local server by clicking the right mouse button.
+1. Open Git Bash anywhere on your local server by clicking the right mouse button :computer_mouse:.
 Then set up your name and email ID:

 	`$ git config --global user.name "<Your_Name>"`